 Do some research before your trip and find free local events and attractions.
 Festivals, for example, offer a good way to enjoy the destination with the locals, and can provide a memorable experience for little to no money.

-Some popular attractions are free.
+Some popular attractions are free or budget-friendly.
 In our small town of Golden, Colorado, for example, the local Coors brewery offers an extensive tour with beer tasting for free, and the city has a year-round lineup of busy festivals.

 How do you find destination information?
 The local tourism board is often the best source of information on a destination, and I usually start at official tourism websites.
 These sites are written by locals who know and understand the destination and provide a wide range of helpful information.